Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

 The new process will use the same JVM and classpath as the chorus interpreter, but you can override these by setting other properties.

-For a full list of processes properties see [[Processes Properties|ProcessesHandlerProperties]]
+For a full list of processes properties see [Processes Properties](ProcessesHandlerProperties)

 ###Starting the same process under different names###